devaneatshit/the-purge/README.md

 # usage
 > basically run !filesay https://raw.githubusercontent.com/devanwashere/the-purge/main/commands.txt
+> please use fossabot and enable filesay to use this, streamelements' bot stops at 400 character files

 # make list
 >create a file with the usernames in a .txt file called hitlist.txt, then run the python script provided, upload it to pastebin or sm and run !filesay [link.to/file/here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)